Scholarships Available

 - Demonstrate financial need

-One, two-year renewable award to a Newaygo County resident or graduate of a Newaygo County high school accepted into an accredited medical school.
+To be awarded to a Newaygo County resident or graduate of a Newaygo County high school accepted into an accredited medical school

 - GPA of 3.3 or higher